Tinkerforge/doc/de/source/Software/API_Bindings.rst

 * New
 * Project...
 * Android Project
-* Choose name (e.g. relay)
+* Choose name (e.g. ``relay``)
 * Choose target
-* Choose package name (e.g. org.example)
+* Choose package name (e.g. ``org.example``)
 * Finish

-Copy complete com/tinkerforge/ folder from source/ into PROJECTFOLDER/src/
+Copy complete ``com/tinkerforge/`` folder from ``source/`` into ``PROJECTFOLDER/src/``

 Edit the source.
-Don't forget to set the host IP to the IP address of the PC running brickd.
-You can use your local IP or the IP you are connected to the Internet with.
+Don't forget to set the host IP address to the IP address of the PC running brickd.
+You can use your local IP address or the IP address you are connected to the Internet with.
 If you use the latter, you also have to make sure that the brickd port is opened to the outside.

 Below is a small example program that turns a relay on and off with a toggle button.